Part 1: Curtail Abuse of Physician Non Compete Agreements

 - Washington: statute severely curtails all non-competes.
 The new law will become effective January 1, 2020:

-The trend among states is clearly to discourage or disallow physician non-compete clauses.
+The trend among states is clearly to discourage or disallow a physician non compete agreement.
 In accordance, a bill eliminating physician non-compete clauses was introduced in the Indiana General Assembly during the 2018 session.
 Many Indiana physicians were supportive of this effort, as was the Indiana State Medical Association, whose parent organization, the AMA, takes the following position:

 Competition among physicians is ethically justifiable when it is based on such factors as quality of services, skill, experience, conveniences offered to patients, fees, or credit terms.